shamilbi/loxodo/README.txt

 Setup:
 ------

-Loxodo requires Python 2 or 3 and two add-on python modules: Six and wxPython 4.0.
+Loxodo requires Python 3 and wxPython 4.0.

 The simplest way to set things up is to use your distribution's package management to install Python and these two modules.